AAP MeWe Page

 Dimethyl (2,2,2,Trichloro-1-Hydroxyethyl) Phosphonate:

-Trichlorfon is an Organophosphate and degrades rapidly (approximately 99% of applied degraded in 2 hours) in alkaline pond water (pH 8.5) at room temperature.
+Trichlorfon (Dylox) is an Organophosphate and degrades rapidly (approximately 99% of applied degraded in 2 hours) in alkaline pond water (pH 8.5) at room temperature.
 But Trichlorfon remains stable in the same pond water held under acidic (pH 5.0) conditions for 2 hours.

 Trichlorfon is highly toxic to invertebrates.